Materials-Consortia/OPTIMADE/optimade.rst

     :field:`content` reflects the content of the collection type.
     This can again be a collection type, which will result in the value of :field:`content` being another dictionary with the keys :field:`type` and :field:`content`.

-    While there is no limit to the number of layers of collection types in this specification, a provider should take care to consider the practical limitations of clients and the practical usability and transparency of heavily layered properties.
+    While there is no limit to the number of layers of collection types in this specification, it is RECOMMENDED that a provider takes care to consider the practical limitations of clients and the practical usability and transparency of heavily layered properties.

     If the :field:`type` is :val:`dictionary`, then :field:`content` MUST be a dictionary, where the keys are the keys of the property's dictionary value, and the values are again either a string with the OPTIMADE data type of the dictionary key's value type or a dictionary with the keys :field:`type` and :field:`content` if the dictionary key's value type is a collection type.
 The values for :field:`type` and :field:`content` follow the rules outlined above.